Ship Board Safety And Emergency Orientation

 The man overboard can happen due to; a slippery deck, careless of the crew, broken rusted point where the individual is been secure while working on; a height, drunk, etc. Every Maritime company has it policy rule guiding this incident, also it’s the duty of the ship crew to rescue the person involved as fast as possible.
 All these are part of the rescue boat course, which you need to familiarise yourself with.

 What to do in case of ship emergency alarm sounds?

 As you basically know the types of emergencies which may occur on board ship as listed above, they all place a high life danger and most of them can lead to abandoning ship, loss of lives and cargos at sea.

 Therefore your efficient action is highly require during any of the above-listed emergencies or any related incident.
 All duties and responsibilities of every crew during an emergency are print and place in your bunk; gangway and/or crew mess room.
 While new on board, it’s important that you take your time to go through them ;

 - Know your duties in case of emergency

 - Read and understand the company safety and training manual for best chance to cope with any of the emergencies.

-- Be prepared at all time, as no emergency gives warning while coming.
+- Be prepare at all time, as no emergency gives warning while coming.
 It can happen anytime.